FleekHQ/fleek-docs/docs/space-daemon/getting-started.md

 > .handleFilesInvitation({ invitationID: string, accept: boolean })

-This method is for accept or rejecting an invitation to a sharing request of a file.
+This method is for accepting or rejecting an invitation to a sharing request of a file.

 ```js
   client